458456

 Return on Invested Capital (ROIC)

-We were impressed by how significantly Utz blew past analysts' EPS expectations this quarter.
-That stood out as a positive in these results.
-On the other hand, its operating margin missed analysts' expectations and its gross margin missed Wall Street's estimates.
+It was good to see Utz beat analysts' adjusted EBITDA and EPS expectations this quarter.
+On the other hand, its organic revenue unfortunately missed analysts' expectations and its operating margin missed Wall Street's estimates.
+That the company maintained organic sales and adjusted EBITDA guidance for the full year shows that the company is roughly on track.
 Overall, this was a mixed quarter for Utz.
-The stock is up 1.5% after reporting and currently trades at $13.13 per share.
+The stock is flat after reporting and currently trades at $18.13 per share.

 Is Now The Time?